newresu/fit-tnt/README.md

 [![npm download][download-image]][download-url]
 [![DOI](https://zenodo.org/badge/DOI/[DOINUMBER]/zenodo.8189402.svg)](https://doi.org/[DOINUMBER]/zenodo.8189402)

-Custom implementation of [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al. In many cases, this method converges at the first iteration.
+Custom implementation of [the TNT paper](https://ieeexplore.ieee.org/abstract/document/8425520) by J. M. Myre et al.

+- In many cases, this method converges at the first iteration.
+It's also normally faster than the pseudoInverse method used (by $\approx$ 4 X).

+- An exception is when the matrix is very under-determined.
+That's why it's recommended to use options object as below.

 ## Install and Use